fbacchella/fiorun/README.md

   Mount a xfs file system
    * part (mandatory): the partition to mount
    * mount_point (mandatory): where to mount the filesystem
-   * logdev: an optionnal log device
+   * logdev: an optional log device
    * noatime: mount with noatime, default to true
    * inode64: use inode64, default to true